modalitysystems/modalitysoftware-docs/twa/Reports/Teams Usage/3 User Adoption by Group.md

 Top Teams Usage by Office

+# 3.5 Department Activity
+Department Activity focusses on Users Team Activity by the Department they are in Includes drill throughs

+## 3.5.1 Page Visuals

+### 1. Top Departments by Teams
+Number of Teams per AD Department based on Message Activity

+### 2. Top Departments by Channels
+Number of Channels per Department based on Message Activity

+### 3. Top Departments by Mentions Received
+Number of Mentions Received per Department

+### 4. Top Departments by Likes Received
+Number of Likes Received per Department

+### 5. Top Departments by Channel Messages
+Number of Channel Messages per Department

+### 6. Departments Creating Messages in Last 30 Days
+Number of Department Users are in that have created Channel Messages in the last 30 days

+### 7. Departments in Public and Private Teams
+Number of Departments Users are in that have Message Activity in Public and Private Teams

+### 8. Department Activity
+Number of Teams, Channels, Channel Messages etc per Department Users are in

+### 9. Department Activity: Drill-throughs
+Month on Month Graph – see Drill Throughs section Month on Month Trend – see Drill Throughs section Department Interaction – see Drill Throughs section Top Teams Usage by Office

 # 3.6 Domain Activity
 Internal Domain activity focusses on internal Users Team activity by the Domain they are in